alanhe421/vsc-extension-gitlink/README.md

 * `gitlink.useCompactMenu`: Whether to use compact menu style.
 When enabled, all GitLink commands will be grouped under a single submenu to reduce clutter in context menus.
 When disabled, main commands will appear directly in the context menu.
 Default is false.

+* `gitlink.rememberRemoteSelection`: Whether to remember the remote selection for the current session.
+When enabled, the extension will remember your remote selection for the current session.
+You'll only be prompted to select a remote once per project session.
+When disabled, you'll be prompted each time.
+Default is false.

 ## Sponsor